knofte/lnxtools/README.md

 ## License

 This script is released under the BSD license.
 For more details, see the LICENSE file in the repository.

+## Disclaimer

+The PHP-FPM & Nginx Configuration Migration Script is provided "as is" without warranty of any kind, either express or implied.
+Use of this script is at your own risk.
+While every effort has been made to ensure the script works as intended, the authors take no responsibility for any damages or loss incurred as a result of using the script.